jh3nd3rs0n/jargyle/README.md

       socks5.onUdpAssociate.relayTimeout=INTEGER_BETWEEN_1_AND_2147483647
           The timeout in milliseconds on relaying no data (default is 60000)

-      socks5.onUdpAssociate.serverPortRanges=PORT_RANGE1[ PORT_RANGE2[...]]
-          The space separated list of acceptable port ranges for the server-facing UDP socket (default is 1-65535)

       socks5.onUdpAssociate.serverSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the server-facing UDP socket